euphorie/osha.oiradoc/docs/manuals/editor2.rst

     its first version is automatically created and given the name *Standard*.

 * **Summary**:
     A short description of the contents of the OiRA tool.
-This text will be displayed to then end user.
+This text will be displayed to the end user.

 * **Introduction text**:
     Please provide some relevant and encouraging information for end-users of the OiRA tool.
 For example: